 Can an employer designate different methods of accruing sick and safe leave for different types of employees?

 Yes.
-DLLR says that “an employer could front load leave to full time employees but provide that part-time employees earn leave on an accrual basis.”
-DLLR recommends that such a policy be in writing and clearly communicated to all employees.
+DLLR says that “an employer could front-load leave to full-time employees but provide that part-time employees earn leave on an accrual basis.”
+DLLR recommends that such a policy is in writing and clearly communicated to all employees.
 Such a policy must be applied consistently with regard to each type of employee.

 Do paid holidays count toward earned sick and safe leave?
 Can an employee accrue earned sick and safe leave while using PTO?